ballerina-platform/ballerina-dev-website/v1-1/learn/tools-ides/intellij-plugin/using-intellij-plugin-features.md

 ## What's next?

-- For information on the Ballerina IntelliJ IDEA plugin, see [IntelliJ IDEA Plugin](v1-1/learn/intellij-plugin)
+- For more information on the Ballerina IntelliJ IDEA plugin, see [IntelliJ IDEA Plugin](/v1-1/learn/intellij-plugin).
-- For information on all the tools and IDEs that are supported by Ballerina, see [Learn](v1-1/learn).
+- For information on all the tools and IDEs that are supported by Ballerina, see [Learn](/v1-1/learn).